Master of Education (MEd) in Special Education – Moderate to Severe (Licensure)

-The Master of Education in Special Education – Moderate to Severe is designed for individuals with a bachelor's degree who are interested in the education of K-12 children with moderate to severe special needs.
-This program prepares candidates seeking initial teaching licensure in the special education area of moderate to severe.
+The Master of Education (MEd) in Special Education: Moderate to Severe program is designed for individuals with a bachelor's degree who are interested in teaching K-12 children who have advanced special needs and exceptionalities.
+This master’s degree program can prepare you to seek initial teaching licensure in the field of moderate to severe special education.
 You will study topics ranging from ethical and legal practices to diagnosis and assessment in special education.
-In addition to taking 47 credits, you must complete a full-time, 15-week student teaching component with a certified special educator.
+In addition to taking 47 credits, you must complete a full-time,15-week student teaching component with a certified special educator.

 - Ethical and legal practices

-- Developmentally appropriate teaching skills
+- Developmentally appropriate skills

 - Instructional planning